nm-l2tp/NetworkManager-l2tp/README.md

 | {enc=3DES_CBC integ=HMAC_SHA1_96} |

 &ast; Libreswan >= 3.30 is no longer built with DH2 (modp1024) support, so
-above proposals with modp1024 have been excluded when libreswan is used, except if NetworkManager-l2tp is built with the `--enable-libreswan-dh2` configure switch.
+above proposals which have modp1024 have been excluded when libreswan is used, except if NetworkManager-l2tp is built with the `--enable-libreswan-dh2` configure switch.